netsec-ethz/scion-quic-multipath_I-D/draft-rewrite-jelte.md

 **Network Address**:
 In traditional IP networks, this refers to the tuple of address and port of an endpoint.
+In PANs, however, network addresses may carry architecture-specific semantics and structure that go beyond IP tuples:
+- In IPv6 Segment Routing, the network address remains an IPv6 address
-In SCION, the network address consists of an _ISD-AS identifier_ and a _host address_, typically expressed as `[ISD-AS, Host]`.
+- In SCION, the network address consists of an _ISD-AS identifier_ and a _host address_, typically expressed as `[ISD-AS, Host]`.
+-  In other PANs, such as RINA, addressing may be based on naming within distributed layers, further decoupling endpoint identity from network topology.

 **Network Path**: The network path is the sequence of network elements between the two endpoints (e.g., ASes, interfaces, internal links).